OSGeo/gdal/gdal/doc/source/drivers/vector/gml.rst

 Starting with OGR 1.10, in case of multiple geometry occurrences, if a geometry is in a <geometry> element, this will be the one selected.
-This will make default behaviour consistent with Inspire objects.
+This will make default behavior consistent with Inspire objects.

 Starting with OGR 1.8.0, the user can change the .gfs file to select the appropriate geometry by specifying its path with the